 Quarterly Responsible Choice Rebalance Commentary

-Equity markets have traded sideways since the last model rebalance in August.
+Markets have been buoyant since our last model portfolio rebalance in May.

 Core investment views

 At 7IM, we have a number of long-term core views that help to guide our investment decisions and allocations within portfolios.

 Over the next twelve months, we think there are a range of possible outcomes that investors will need to contend with.
 The possible scenarios are laid out below:

 Tactical Asset Allocation